oxinabox/oxinabox.github.io/_posts/2022-11-11-Estimating-Estrogen.md

  - `c_max` is somewhere between 0 and 500 pg/mL (ie. 0-1835 pmol/L).
 If your E2 is above that something is very wrong.
 For now let's not assume anything more and just go with a `Uniform` distribution.
 Though perhasp we could do something smarter hand select something that tailed off nicely towards the ends. e.g. `500Beta(1.01,1.01)`.
- - `t_max` is somewhere between 1 and 4 hours, we know this because the instruction say don't let anyone touch you for first hour (so its definitely still absorbing then), and common wisdom is to not wash the area for at least 4 hours -- so it must be done but then.
+ - `t_max` is somewhere between 1 and 4 hours, we know this because the instruction say don't let anyone touch you for the first hour (so its definitely still absorbing then), and common wisdom is to not wash the area for at least 4 hours -- so it must be done but then.
 If we use a `4Beta(2,2)+1` distribution it has some push towards the center.
  - `halflife`, we know this has to be positive, since otherwise it would not decay.
 Being log-normal makes sense since it appears in an exponential.
 We would like it to have mode of `3.5` since that is what by eye we saw fit the curves all nicely (probably bad Bayesian cheating here) and because that means it is mostly all decayed by 24 hours -- it can't all that much higher usually since otherwise wouldn't need daily doses, nor that much lower since in that case would need multiple doses per day.
 To set the mode to 3.5 we use `LogNormal(log(3.5)+1, 1)`

 <div class="jupyter-input jupyter-cell">